Header Image

 1) Mineral Resource Reporting and demonstration of Reasonable Prospects for Eventual Economic Extraction:

 The mineral resources used a long term look gold metal price of $1,800/oz for the determination of resource cut-off grades or values.
 This guided execution of the next step where constraining surfaces or volumes were created to control resource reporting.
-Open pit-only projects (Kisladag, Perama Hill, and Perama South) used pit shells created with the long term gold price to constrain reportable model blocks.
+Open pit-only projects (Kisladag, Perama Hill, Perama South, and Certej) used pit shells created with the long term gold price to constrain reportable model blocks.
 Underground resources were constrained by 3D volumes whose design was guided by the reporting cut-off grade or value, contiguous areas of mineralization and mineability.
 Only material internal to these volumes were eligible for reporting.
 Projects with both open pit and underground resources have the open pit resources constrained by either the permit (Skouries) and or pit shell, and underground resources constrained by a reporting shape.

-2) Cut-off grades: Bolcana: 0.30 g/t Au Equivalent grade (open pit), 0.65 g/t Au Equivalent grade (underground) (=Au g/t + 1.27*Cu%); Certej: 0.60 g/t Au; Efemcukuru: 2.5 g/t Au; Kisladag: 0.25 g/t Au; Lamaque: 3.0 g/t Au; Ormaque: 3.5 g/t Au; Olympias: $125/t NSR; Perama Hill and Perama South: 0.50 g/t Au; Piavitsa: 4.0 g/t Au; Sapes: 2.5 g/t Au (underground), 1.0 g/t Au (open pit); Skouries: 0.30 g/t Au Equivalent grade (open pit), 0.70 g./t Au Equivalent grade (underground) (=Au g/t + 1.25*Cu%); Stratoni: $200/t NSR.
+2) Cut-off grades: Certej: 0.60 g/t Au; Efemcukuru: 2.5 g/t Au; Kisladag: 0.25 g/t Au (in-situ); Lamaque (Triangle Mine): 3.0 g/t Au; Ormaque: 3.5 g/t Au; Olympias: $125/t NSR; Perama Hill and Perama South: 0.50 g/t Au; Piavitsa: 4.0 g/t Au; Sapes: 2.5 g/t Au (underground), 1.0 g/t Au (open pit); Skouries: 0.30 g/t Au Equivalent grade (open pit), 0.70 g/t Au Equivalent grade (underground) (=Au g/t + 1.25*Cu%); Stratoni: $200/t NSR.

 About Mineral Reserves and Resources